motioneye-project/motioneye-client/README.md

 ### async_get_movies

 Get a list of recorded movies for a given `camera_id`.
+Accepts a `prefix` argument that gives a path prefix to list (does not recurse).

 ### async_get_images

 Get a list of saved images for a given `camera_id`.
+Accepts a `prefix` argument that gives a path prefix to list (does not recurse).

 ## Convenience Methods